Emmanuel289/WinnipegCast/README.md

 # WinCast
-WinCast is an application for visualizing the historical forecasts of the weather conditions in Winnipeg, Manitoba .
+WinCast is an application for visualizing the historical forecasts of the weather conditions in Winnipeg, Manitoba.